 Given the complexity of biologicals, for countries that are looking to develop guidance on pharmacy-mediated substitution for biosimilars we believe that the following principles are core.
 All of these should be met as these are not generic small molecule products and therefore these additional measures are essential if pharmacy-mediated substitution is to occur in order to safeguard patients:

-5. the country actively applies stringent regulatory authority approval requirements for biosimilarity, such as those applicable in the US, EU, Japan and Canada, and therefore there are no so called non-comparable biotherapeutic products approved
+- the country actively applies stringent regulatory authority approval requirements for biosimilarity, such as those applicable in Canada, EU, Japan and the US, and therefore there are no so called non-comparable biotherapeutic products approved

-These principles are generally consistent with the IFPMA position .
+These principles are generally consistent with the International Federation of Pharmaceutical Manufacturers Associations (IFPMA) position .

-This qualitative study provides at first insight into the global landscape of pharmacy-mediated biosimilar substitution, detailing the positions of over 80 countries worldwide.
+This qualitative study provides a first insight into the global landscape of pharmacy-mediated biosimilar substitution, detailing the positions of over 80 countries worldwide.

 It is probable that as biosimilar use increases worldwide, the discussion surrounding pharmacy-mediated substitution will only intensify.
 Given the dynamic environment of this topic, there is a need for further research in the future to consolidate and develop on the findings of this initial benchmarking survey.